ebourg/jsign/README.md

 #### Version 6.1 (in development)

+* The Azure Trusted Signing service has been integrated
 * The Oracle Cloud signing service has been integrated
 * Signing of NuGet packages has been implemented (contributed by Sebastian Stamm)
 * Jsign now checks if the certificate subject matches the app manifest publisher before signing APPX/MSIX packages